 Difficulty level: medium to challenging

-Peaks: Two main summits Lobuche east (6,119 m/ 20075ft) and Lobuche west (6,145m/ 20,161ft)
+Peaks: Two main summits, Lobuche east (6,119 m/ 20075ft) and Lobuche west (6,145m/ 20,161ft)

-Classification: Lobuche east is classified as a trekking peak (easier route), while Lobuche west is an expedition peak ( more technical).
+Classification: Lobuche East is classified as a trekking peak (easier route), while Lobuche West is an expedition peak ( more technical).

 The best seasons for Lobuche Peak Climbing are spring and autumn, when weather conditions in the Everest region are most stable and favorable for high-altitude mountaineering.